mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

 ##Conclusion
 We have defined a means of evaluating our language from within the language itself.
-Once this was done, we were able to expand upon the language's constructs, adding imperative constructs amongst other features.
-This is not merely an academic exercise, but the way in which programmiing have evolved from the time of the first computers.
-Henceforth, the grammar of our language will be dynamic fully and extensible.
+Once this was done, we were able to expand upon the language's constructs, adding imperative features, amongst other features.
+This is not merely an academic exercise, but the way in which programming languages have evolved from the time of the first computers.
+Henceforth, the grammar of our language will be dynamic and fully extensible.